Does anyone really know the answer to this question, “Why is Rifaximin so expensive?”

 I about died.
 On principal alone, I denied it.
 I told them I’d go back to my doctor, and figure something out.

 Back-and-forth and back-and-forth we went.
 Our insurance wasn’t willing to do anything.
-The final option was a pharmacy in Australia where my doctor has a good relationship with.
+The final option was a pharmacy in Australia my doctor has a good relationship with.

 I still had no idea how much it would cost, but I told myself and Ryan that my options were this: